Skyshader77/Lacryma-Hydra/chapter30.typ

 Livia slid into her rose gown.
 "He has repudiated his Faith."

+"Has he truly?
+Faith is not easily discarded, my dear."

+In a sense he was correct.
+One's upbringing determined one's faith.
+The Faith would have one believe that all children came into this world as devout believers of the Goddess.
+Religion was a constant in a mathematical equation for many.
+Unchangeable, Immutable, unperturbable as dried concrete.
+However, even concrete could not withstand indefinitely the test of time.
+Erosion, frost, salt, all could create cracks within the highest quality Sarvitarian roads and bridges.
+For humans, this could materialize in the form of injustice or great suffering.
+It did not take long for anyone on this world to realize that any deity would never come to their rescue as a knight in shining armor.
+Praying was never going to be sufficient to find success trough hardship.

+This alone should have sufficed to make anyone question their preformed concepts on faith.
+But men of the Faith could be stubborn before admitting they were wrong.
+The Goddess worked in mysterious ways they would say.
+It is not an obligation for the Goddess to save all of her followers.
+All of that logic was invalidated by the fact that the Goddess was revealed to be a mere human, one that could bleed and be slain.

+Livia wondered.
+Did the people of Holy Khigek still maintained their belief when the Sarvitarian Emperor Claudius burned their the Great Temple and scattered their folk throughout the North Sea?
+For twelve months, the Sarvitarians besieged the holy city of Pardis.
+When they finally breached its walls, they found the following inscribed by blood: if there is a Goddess, she would have to beg for my forgiveness.
+Serena of course never apologized to anyone for her failures.

+The Artifice's chirps ended her philosophical ramblings.

-"Furthermore, the more you hone his skills, the more likely he will come to discover the truth about this costume you wear."
+"Furthermore, the more you hone his skills, the more likely he will come to discover the truth about this costume you wear," said Claradore.

+"I wear his sister's skin.
+No, I am his sister.
+Even if she discovers the truth.
+He would not dare strike me."

+"Boys of his age can be unpredictable."

+"I am the master.
+He is the disciple."

+"The student must never outshine the master.
+Very good, my dear."

 "The Faith only expects two Magi.
 A third one will surely shock them.
 Let them believe we are far more numerous than they think.
+Let them flounder their resources and advantages in doubt.
 It will buy us time.
 My legions are gathering as you can see.
 Sextus will find Thanatopolis quite difficult to raze."